aiven/devportal/docs/platform/howto/saml/add-identity-providers.rst

 #.
 Click **Next** and complete the setup.

 Step 4.
-Log in with the identity provider
+Link your users to the identity provider
 --------------------------------------------------

-After the authentication method is enabled, there are two URLs in the **Signup and link accounts URLs** section:
+Your organization users should automatically be able to use the identity provider to sign up and log in to Aiven.
+You can also handle this manually using URLs:

+#.
+On the **Identity providers** page, click the name of the IdP.

+#.
+In the **Overview** section there are two URLs:

-* **Signup URL**: For users that don't have an Aiven user account to create a new Aiven user linked to the configured IdP.
+   * **Signup URL**: Users that don't have an Aiven user account can use this to create a new Aiven user linked to this IdP.

-* **Account link URL**: For users that already have an Aiven user account to link their existing Aiven user with the configured IdP.
+   * **User account link URL**: Users that already have an Aiven user account can link their existing Aiven user with this IdP.

-Send the appropriate URL to link the authentication method to a new or existing Aiven user.
-If you set up a SAML authentication method before and are now switching to a new IdP, existing users need to log in with the new account link URL to finish the setup.
+#.
+Send the appropriate URL to your organization users.
+If you set up a different IdP before and are now switching to a new IdP, existing users need to log in with the new account link URL to finish the setup.

-When a user clicks on the link, they will be redirected to a page to link their Aiven user account with the SAML account:
+When a user clicks on the link, they will be redirected to a page to link their Aiven user account with the IdP:

 * For existing users that are already logged into the Aiven Console

   #.
 Click on the **Link profile** button.
-You are redirected to your SAML provider's authentication page.
+You are redirected to your IdP's authentication page.
   #.
-Once logged in to the provider, you will be redirected back to the Aiven Console.
-The authentication method is linked to your profile.
+Once logged in to the provider, you will be redirected back to the Aiven Console and the IdP is linked to your profile.
+You can use the IdP for all future logins.

 * For existing users that are not logged into the Aiven Console

   #.
 Click on the **Login** button.
   #.
 On the login page of the Aiven Console, log in as usual.
-You are redirected to your SAML provider's authentication page.
+You are redirected to your IdP's authentication page.
   #.
-Once logged in to the provider, you are redirected back to the Aiven Console.
-The authentication method is linked to your profile.
+Once logged in to the provider, you are redirected back to the Aiven Consoleand the IdP is linked to your profile.
+You can use the IdP for all future logins.

 * For new users without an Aiven user account

   #.
 Click **Sign up**.
-You are redirected to your SAML provider's authentication page.
+You are redirected to your IdP's authentication page.
   #.
 Once logged in to the provider, you are redirected back to the Aiven sign up page.
   #.
 Complete the sign up process.
-Your Aiven profile is linked with your SAML authentication method.
+The IdP is linked to your profile and you can use it for all future logins.